CDAMXI/LeetCode/README.md

 - Continue adding solutions to new problems.
 - Improve the efficiency of existing solutions.

-## Notes
+## Notes on Solution Quality:
-- ⚠️ Some of these attempts may not fully work due to limitations with their approach.
-I was unable to find a consistently working solution for them.
-However, the last approach works 100% off the time.
-Contributions & suggestions for improvements are welcome!
+- ⚠️ Earlier attempts may have edge-case failures due to approach limitations.
+- ✅ Final marked solution (v2+) is fully tested and reliable.
+- 🛠️ Contributions welcome!
+Open to optimizations or alternative approaches.
 - 🧪 All exercises include example test cases in the main method.